 Rare disorders represent an attractive area for drug development, and there remains an opportunity for Acasti to utilize already approved drugs that have established safety profiles and clinical experience to potentially address significant unmet medical needs.
 A key advantage of pursuing therapies for rare disorders is the potential to receive orphan drug designation ("ODD") from the FDA.
-ODD provides for seven years of marketing exclusivity in the United States post-launch, provided certain conditions are met, and the potential for faster regulatory review.
-ODD status can also result in tax credits of up to 50% of clinical development costs conducted in the United States upon market approval and a waiver of the new drug application (NDA) fees, which can range between \$1 - \$2 million.
+Acasti's first three drug candidates currently in clinical development have received ODD status, provided certain conditions are met at NDA approval.
+ODD provides for seven years of marketing exclusivity in the United States post-launch, provided certain conditions are met at NDA approval.
+ODD provides for seven years of marketing exclusivity in the United States upon market approval and a waiver of the new drug application (NDA) fees, which can translate into savings of \$1 - \$2 million.
 Developing drugs for rare diseases can often allow for clinical trials that are more manageably scaled and may require a smaller, more targeted commercial infrastructure.